bangil0/TemplateDataDefinitionGenerator/README.md

 So make sure you are having the same class name, or just modify the above line of codes regarding your existing model class name.

-Now get a row data from your "user" table using your model
+Now get a row data from your "user" table using your model, and assign the template class to the view

     $user = User::find(1); // 1 is the id of the user data row